The Best in Tanzania

 James Alfayo

 James was born and raised in Arusha and worked for Rick and Judi in various roles for more than 10 years.
-His uncle was a safari guide, which inspired James to learn about local wildlife and improve his English at a young age.
+His uncle was a safari guide, inspiring James from a young age to learn about local wildlife and improve his English.
 He loves exploring the bush with travelers, especially on foot.

 “James absolutely MADE our safari!
 He sees so much and has great instincts about when to stop and give us time to take photos or just enjoy the animals.
 He gives us excellent education about animals, birds, trees and even Tanzania as a country!
 We have all grown very fond of him and will really miss him.
 I would hire him in a minute if I was in the market for his skills.
 He is an absolute credit to Thomson!”